bbgit/bbgit.github.io/README.md

-### Conditions as of March 6, 2025 at 3:37:09 AM CST
+### Conditions as of March 6, 2025 at 3:42:29 AM CST

 Temperature: 33.20 &deg;F

 Feels like: 33.20 &deg;F

-Humidity: 83%
+Humidity: 82%

-Wind Direction: NE
+Wind Direction: ESE

 Windspeed: 0.9 mph